l473n7dR34m/Xherpa/README.md

   <img src="screenshots/1.png" alt="Quick Links Page" width="450">
 </p>

-Central hub for IT resources and web tools.
-Each button is customisable via a JSON configuration file.
+A configurable hub for internal or external IT resources.
+Each button can be redefined via a JSON configuration file.

 **Default entries include:**
 - Homepage